-There are no provisions in the law dealing specifically with expropriation of licenses.
+There are no provisions in the law dealing specifically with expropriation of licences.
 The Mining Law only mentions revocation of the licence due to any breach by the licence holder, consequently no compensation is provided for.

-However, from a general point of view, pursuant to the Law on Foreign Investment (No. 7764, dated 02 November 1993), foreign investments shall not be subject of expropriation in any direct or indirect way, or any other measure with an equivalent effect, with the exception of those cases when such expropriation is in the interest of the public good as defined by law.
-In such scenario immediate compensation will follow, equal to the real market value of the expropriated investment.
+However, from a general point of view, pursuant to the Law on Foreign Investment (No. 7,764, dated 2 November 1993), foreign investments shall not be subject of expropriation in any direct or indirect way, or any other measure with an equivalent effect, with the exception of those cases when such expropriation is in the interest of the public good as defined by law.
+In such a scenario immediate compensation will follow, equal to the real market value of the expropriated investment.

-17 Are any areas designated as protected areas within your jurisdiction and which (in general terms) are off-limits or specially regulated?
+17 Are any areas designated as protected areas within your jurisdiction and which are off-limits or specially regulated?

-According to the Law on Protected Areas (No. 8906, dated 6 June 2002) important or threatened parts of the territory are declared as protected under the following categories:
+According to the Law on Protected Areas (No. 8,906, dated 6 June 2002) important or threatened parts of the territory are declared as protected under the following categories:

-Category I - strict natural reserve/scientific reserve (mining activities not allowed);

-Category II - national parks (mining activities not allowed);

-Category III - natural monuments (mining activities not allowed); Category IV - managed natural reserves (mining activities not allowed);

-Category V - protected landscape (several activities permitted if provided with environmental permit); and

-Category VI - protected areas of managed resource (several activities permitted if provided with environmental permit).
+- Category I strict natural reserve/scientific reserve (mining activities not allowed); - Category II national parks (mining activities not allowed); - Category III natural monuments (mining activities not allowed); - Category IV managed natural reserves (mining activities not allowed); - Category V protected landscape (several activities permitted if provided with environmental permit); and - Category VI protected areas of managed resource (several activities permitted if provided with environmental permit).

-A list and the relevant map of the protected areas is published in the website of the Ministry of Environment.
+A list and the relevant map of the protected areas is published on the website of the Ministry of Environment.